Dave Lewis (businessman)

 Sir David John Lewis (born 1965) is a British business executive.
-He was the CEO of Tesco from 2014 to 2020.
+He is the chief executive of Diageo, effective from January 2026.
+He was previously the chief executive of Tesco from 2014 to 2020 and Chair of Haleon from 2022 to 2025.
 Prior to joining Tesco, he was president of global personal care at Unilever.
-He has been director of The Royal Foundation of the Prince and Princess of Wales since July 2024.
-He is now the Chief Executive at Diageo.
+He is a trustee of The Royal Foundation and chair of the World Wide Fund UK.

 Early life and education

 Lewis was born in March 1965, in Yorkshire.

-Lewis attended Hills Road Sixth Form College in Cambridge from 1979 to 1981.
+He attended Hills Road Sixth Form College in Cambridge from 1979 to 1981.

-After Thorne Grammar School, he went to university, graduating from Trent Polytechnic, now Nottingham Trent University, with a BA in Business Studies in 1987.
+After Thorne Grammar School, Lewis attended Trent Polytechnic, now Nottingham Trent University, graduating with a BA in Business Studies in 1987.

 In 2002, he completed a six-week Advanced Management Programme at Harvard Business School.
 In 2012, Nottingham Trent University awarded Lewis an honorary doctorate.

 Career

 Lewis worked at Unilever for over 27 years in various posts.
 In August 2014, he left the company to become CEO of the British multinational retailer Tesco.
 Lewis left Tesco in September 2020.
 In September 2021, Lewis joined energy startup Xlinks as executive chair.